 Here’s a quick summary of some of the best money apps you should consider today.

-- Best free budgeting apps: Mint, KOHO, and Wally
+- Best free budgeting app: Wally

 - Best paid budgeting apps: YNAB, Good Budget, and Spendee